GaffaSnobb/FYS4411_V21/project1/README.md

 ## How to use
 ### 1. Compile the main program
-The program is compiled using the `makefile`.
-To compile from command line use,
+The program is compiled using make.
+In a terminal write,
 ```
 $ make
 ```

 To compile, run binary, and plot the results use the command,
 ```
 $ make plot